tomjoht/tomjoht.github.io/_posts/2021/5/2021-05-15-life-experiments-two-hours-of-exercise.md

 * How a lot of people will be taking on weight loss goals coming out of the pandemic
 * How the body just consumes more calories to compensate for those burned during exercise, and more

 Overall, my main point was to experiment in some meaningful way and measure the impact on my life.
 Exercising for two hours a day seems to be a highly worthwhile lifestyle change that I definitely recommend.
+However, the best way to track exercise still seems to be inconclusive.